-A 6S 4000-8000mAh LiPo battery is required.
-The Spektrum 5000mAh 22.2V 6S 30C LiPo battery (SPMX50006S30) is recommended.
-Refer to the Optional Parts List for other recommended batteries.
-If using a battery other than those listed, the battery should be within the range of capacity, dimensions and weight of the Spektrum Li-Po battery packs to fit in the fuselage.
-Be sure the model balances at the recommended CG before flying.
+A 3S 2200-3200mAh LiPo battery is required.
+Refer to the Optional Parts List for battery recommendations.
+If using a battery other than those listed, the battery should be within the range of capacity, dimensions and weight of the E-flite Li-Po battery pack to fit in the fuselage.